Course Outline

 Goal:

 Goal: The goal of this task is to begin to explore your own work and contextualise it within contemporary photographic practice.
 You will explore the work of two highly proficient photographers, examining their approach to subject, technique and style.
 You will create photographic images using a similar stylistic element incorporated into your own work.
-You will discuss the practice of the photographer and explain your approach to the work in a process journal.
+You will discuss the practice of the photographer and explain your approach to the work in a reflective journal.

 Product: Artefact - Creative, and Written Piece